 Common Risks in Scouting

 While ScoutsBSA has put extensive work into making Scouting safer year after year, scouts will inevitably still face health and safety risks due to the unpredictable nature of outdoor activities.
 Some of the most common risks that Scouts may face include:

 - Risk of transportation accidents: Most troop outings involve traveling to and from the activity site.
-Although unlikely, this can expose scouts to the risk of transportation accidents, such as car crashes.
+Although very unlikely, this can expose Scouts to the risk of transportation accidents, such as car crashes.

 How Scouts BSA and Individual Scouts Mitigate Risk

 While there are risks involved in the activities that Scouts participate in, there are several ways that Scouts and the BSA work to mitigate these risks:

 - Following safety guidelines and procedures: Scouts BSA has strict safety guidelines and procedures in place to help minimize the risks that Scouts face.
 For example, Scouts BSA has guidelines for Safe Scouting and requires all Scouts BSA units to follow these guidelines.